Kelvin (footballer, born 1997)

-Kelvin Giacobe Alves dos Santos (born 18 August 1997), simply known as Kelvin, is a Brazilian footballer who plays as a forward for Atlético Goianiense.
+Kelvin Giacobe Alves dos Santos (born 18 August 1997), simply known as Kelvin, is a Brazilian footballer who plays as a forward for Daejeon Hana Citizen.

 Club career

 Born in Ibarama, Rio Grande do Sul, Kelvin made his senior debut with Esportivo before being loaned to the under-20 side of Grêmio on 11 August 2015.
 Upon returning, he subsequently moved to São José-RS, initially playing in the youth sides before establishing himself as a first team regular.

 In December 2018, Kelvin joined Novo Hamburgo ahead of the ensuing campaign.
 The following 12 April, he signed for Botafogo-PB for the Série C.

 Kelvin moved to XV de Piracicaba on 3 September 2020, reuniting with former Botafogo manager Evaristo Piza.
 On 13 October, he returned to former side São José.

 On 29 April 2021, Kelvin agreed to a deal with Rio Claro, but moved to Caxias on 3 June.
 On 2 December, he was announced at ABC.

 On 9 June 2022, ABC president confirmed the transfer of Kelvin to Série A side Atlético Goianiense, with the deal being effective on 18 July.
 He made his debut in the category on 21 July, coming on as a half-time substitute for Luiz Fernando and scoring his team's only in a 4–1 away loss against Athletico Paranaense.